-Rabat – But in the Medinas of Morocco you can have a lot for five Moroccan dirhams.
+Rabat – But in the Medinas of Morocco you can have whole list of best Moroccan food with only five dirhams.
 You can also have breakfast, lunch, dinner and finish with dessert with only 20 dirhams (2 euros).

-Moroccan street food has a special place in the hearts of all backpackers not only because of its inexpensive price but because every bite is tasty and amazing.
+Moroccan food has a special place in the hearts of all backpackers not only because of its inexpensive price but because every bite is tasty and amazing.
 The trip this week is through all those fresh flavors that are made daily, the same ones that don’t wait long time in the windows because who doesn’t have a coin of five dirhams in their pocket?

 Classic fried donuts dipped in white sugar that are crispy on the outside and fluffy inside.
 They are eaten hot, and freshly made at breakfast time for just 1 dirham.

 Bread is a cheap Moroccan food you can have that replaces cutlery on the table.
 For Moroccan gastronomy it is very important because it helps the right hand grab the vegetables and meat that come in tagines.
 These brown, gold and red wheels can be purchased for 1.2 dirham each.

 On street carts there are tuna, egg, potato and vegetable sandwiches made to order and with add-ons for 5 dirhams.
 In the north [Asilah, Tangier and Tetouan], there are shops that sell a different kind of sandwiche called Bocadillo.
 Prices of this kind of Moroccan food may vary [5 to 10 dirhams] between one place and another.

 This is a flat bread made from semolina that taste like corn with crusty outside and soft inside.
 These circles are roasted in large plates and a quarter of one can be bought for 5 dirhams.